Adaptive Learning (Student)

 Learning Paths

 Students can access their learning path in the learning path tab.
 Here, they can access recommended lecture units and participate in exercises.
-Recommendations (visualized on the left) are generated via an intelligent agent that accounts for multiple metrics, e.g. prior performance, confidence, relations, and due dates, to support students in their selection of learning resources.
-Students can use the up and down buttons to navigate to the previous or next recommendation respectively.
-Hovering over a node in the list will display more information about the learning resource.
+Recommendations are generated via an intelligent agent that accounts for multiple metrics, e.g., prior performance, confidence, relations, and due dates, to support students in selecting learning resources.
+Students can use the “Previous” and “Next” buttons to navigate to the previous or next recommendation, respectively.

 students-learning-path-participation